paveltimofeev/screens.io/tasklist.md

 - [Feature] Create couple of examples scenarios demonstrating key features (for every new user)
 - **------------ CLOSED BETA MILESTONE ------------**

+- Frontend: Implement 'ListView' (table view) and 'Show Differences' for Scenarios
-- Frontend: Implement ListView for Scenarios and JobPage
+- Frontend: Implement 'ListView' (table view) and 'Group by Scenarios' for JobPage
+- Frontend: Implement 'Group by Scenarios' for Jobs
 - Frontend: Not found views for scenario, job, comparer pages.
 Because they could be opened by Id, that does not exists.
 - Frontend: Read proof
 - Frontend: Allow to choose Viewports for Scenario at Viewports Tab